shovon0roy/slowloris/README.md

-python httpsSlowloris.py --host example.com #now http or later part of the url needed
+python httpsSlowloris.py --host example.com #no https or later part of the url needed